-High Index (Hi).
-High index lenses are thinner and lighter weight than are plastic, poly, or Trivex.
+High Index (Hi) - High index lenses are thinner and lighter weight than are plastic, polycarbonate, or Trivex.
 There are a wide variety of high index lenses such as Hi 1.60, Hi 1.67 and Hi 1.74.
-The optician will help decide which high index lens would work the best for you.
+The optician will help you decide which high index lens would work the best for you.
 For stronger prescriptions, a higher index will help keep the lenses thinner.
 This material also has UV protection.

-Glass.
-Glass offers superior optics and is the most scratch-resistant material available.
+Glass - Glass offers superior optics and is the most scratch-resistant material available for eyeglasses.
 However, glass must be specially treated for impact resistance.
 Glass is also much heavier in weight and not offered in many designs.
 Glass lenses can only be put into specific frames.